SoupyzInc/Discord.Net-Guide/README.md

   * [The Hard Way](https://github.com/SoupyzInc/Discord.Net-Guide/wiki/Raspberry-Pi-Hosting#the-hard-way)

 ## Support and Feedback
 I am not a programming or tutorial-writing expert.
-If you encounter any issues or have feedback, send them to the issue tracker.
+If you encounter any issues or have feedback, please send them to the issue tracker.